 European Reference Networks (ERN) are virtual networks involving Reference Centers across Europe.
 They aim to tackle complex or rare medical diseases or conditions that require highly specialised treatment and a concentration of knowledge and resources.
 To review a patient’s diagnosis and treatment, ERN coordinators will convene a “virtual” advisory board of medical specialists across different disciplines, using a dedicated IT platform and telemedicine tools.
 This way it is the medical knowledge and expertise that travel rather than the patients, who have the comfort of staying in their supportive home environments.

 Between 6.000 and 8.000 rare diseases affect or will affect an estimated 30 million people in the European Union.
 Many of these rare diseases cause chronic pain and suffering, and a number of them can be life-threatening.
 The negative impact on the quality of life of affected patients, many of whom are children, is significant.

 An unfortunate feature of rare diseases and complex conditions is the scarcity and fragmentation of specialist knowledge, which is often not available in the patient’s region or country.
 Many patients therefore do not find a satisfactory explanation for their symptoms or the necessary knowledge on treatment options.
-Consequently, many patients and their families rely on the internet to search for doctors and healthcare providers with the expertise to give them the best possible chance of survival.
+Consequently, many patients and their families rely on the internet to search for doctors and Reference Center with the expertise to give them the best possible chance of survival.

 The first wave of ERNs already covers the majority of disease groups, including bone disorders, haematological diseases, childhood cancer and immunodeficiency.